-ARO is a semiotic artifact which provides resource utilisation awareness, while allowing the users to know about their overall savings.
+ARO is a semiotic artifact which provides easily understandable resource utilisation awareness that resonates with the public, while allowing them to know about their overall savings.
+The device also doubles up as a light fixture.

 Will the resource monitoring systems still be in need, and if they do exist, where would the regulation be required and how will it happen? – A regulation within regulation?
 The bigger regulation being the fixed resources itself.